• Skip to main content

 DH Projects -- The Curran Index

-December 1, 2017 By Sara Brumfield
+December 1, 2017 by Sara Brumfield

 In addition to FromThePage, Brumfield Labs also provides software development to scholars, historical societies, and heritage organizations.
 The following is a description of a project we did for Gary Simons and the Research Society for Victorian Periodicals to produce an interactive version of the Curran Index.
 Gary Simons, the current editor of the Curran Index, had … [Read more...] about DH Projects -- The Curran Index